Page last updated: 01 July 2026

 About Licensing

-Right now, consumer lenders and mobile traders must be certified by the Commerce Commission in order to offer consumer credit, unless exempt.
-As part of the reform, the certification regime is ending and is being replaced with FMA's licensing regime for consumer lenders.
-Mobile traders will not require a licence unless they undertake lending or credit sales.
+As part of the reform, the certification regime ended and was replaced with the FMA's licensing regime for consumer lenders.
+Mobile traders do not require a licence unless they are acting as a creditor under a consumer credit contract.

 The licensing regime gives the FMA a wide range of ways to engage with lenders.
 This will feel different for lenders who haven't been regulated by us before under a market services licence.

-When regulatory responsibility transfers to the FMA, all consumer lenders certified at that date (or exempt from certification on the basis that they are licensed/authorised by the FMA or Reserve Bank) will automatically receive a FMA market services licence for the service of acting as a creditor under a consumer credit contract.
+All consumer lenders certified at 1 July 2026 (or exempt from certification on the basis that they are licensed/authorised by the FMA or Reserve Bank) have automatically been deemed to hold a FMA market services licence for the service of acting as a creditor under a consumer credit contract.

 What's the difference between licensing and certification?

 Certification focuses on individuals.
 Directors and senior managers need to be fit and proper persons to hold their respective positions.
-Licensing also assesses the fitness and propriety of directors and managers, but it also looks at the organisation as a whole.
+Licensing also assesses the fitness and propriety of directors and managers, as well as considering the organisation as a whole.
 Licensing adds two additional criteria:

-How do I get a licence from the FMA?
+How do I get a licence from the FMA if I was certified by the Commerce Commission?

-If you are currently certified (or exempt from certification because you are licensed or authorised by the FMA or Reserve Bank), at the date of transfer you will be deemed to hold an FMA licence for the consumer credit service.
-The FSPR will be updated automatically, and you will not need to apply, pay a fee or provide any licensing information.
-We are doing this to ensure continuity and minimise disruption.
+If you were certified (or exempt from certification because you are licensed or authorised by the FMA or Reserve Bank) at the date of transfer, you have been deemed to hold an FMA licence for the consumer credit service.
+The FSPR has been updated automatically, and you will not need to apply, pay a fee or provide any licensing information.
+This ensured continuity and minimised disruption.

 How long does a licence last?